Skip to content

 Val’s memory walk for Alzheimer’s

-On 16thSept 2018 our practice manager Val Cook, along with a few family members and friends, completed the Peterborough Alzheimer’s Society Memory walk.
+Our brilliant Practice Manager Val Cook, along with a few family members and friends, completed the Peterborough Alzheimer’s Society Memory walk.

 “Alzheimer’s is a disease and diseases can be cured….”